Strategically speaking, the Spring of 1918 found all three belligerents on the Western Front in reversed states of mind.

 For my vignette I've opted for the second one here.

-Operation George was meant to sweep upwards through Flanders and seize the channel ports before allied sentries could challenge: "Who goes th ..." .
+Operation George was meant to sweep upwards through Flanders and seize Ypres and the channel ports before allied sentries could challenge: "Who goes th ..." .

-Coming on the heels of the failed and costly Michael, it had to be reduced in size, hence the re-titeling to Georgette.
+Coming on the heels of it's bigger brother, (Op Michael) it had to be reduced in size, hence the re-titeling to Georgette.

 Although I intend to make diorama's of the others sometime in the future, I think that this scene puts the whole of the German offensive into a nutshell.